aravinde0797/MongoDB-ETL/README.md

     a.
 Transactions performed for the period from 2010 to 2015 should only be considered.
     b.
 Correct the transaction_count field in each document after performing the above filter (filtering based on time period).
     c.
 Limit the decimals of Price and Total fields to two places.

+To understand more please refer to the blog - https://medium.com/@aravinde0797/etl-transformations-in-mongodb-d96625033ca9